PratKhatri/Farming-Simulator/README.md

 6. **Harvest and Clean**:

-   - Harvest your crops and buy other tools to clean and organize your farm.
+   - Harvest your crops and buy new tools to clean and organize your farm.
      ![Crops](https://github.com/user-attachments/assets/36288f6a-6015-48c1-bb0c-e8611ef2b957)

-   - Use Pickaxe to mine stones.
+   - Use the **Pickaxe** to mine stones and clear your land.
      ![Pickaxe](https://github.com/user-attachments/assets/9cdcc38b-bd11-4ca6-9f4c-abcd54c63c75)

-   - Use Axe to chop down trees.
+   - Use the **Axe** to chop down trees and open up more space for your crops.
      ![Axe](https://github.com/user-attachments/assets/6136d2dc-4caf-481c-8585-47d2dc2eda8a)